 The Commission may accept co-financing in kind, if considered necessary or appropriate.
-In such cases the value of such contributions cannot cover all the necessary co-financing.
+In such cases the value of such contributions must not exceed 10 %

 These are contributions provided to the applicant by a third party free of charge, such as voluntary work or the use of equipment.
 Contributions of real estate (such as the use of a building or of premises) are excluded.
 These contributions may be included in the financing plan for the action (for the same amount in part B1 and part B2) provided the costs are actually borne and entered in the accounts of the third parties who bear the costs or that they are generally accepted on the market in question for equivalent types of service.